lifegadget/ui-bootstrap/tests/dummy/public/docs/readme.md

 }
 ```

+> Note: you can also set this configuration in your `ember-cli-build.js` too if you prefer to do set this there.

 That's all that's needed but of course with this change you loose the ability to modify the SCSS variables which Bootstrap exposes.

 ### JS / Components